 Middle school students at MAK are afforded the opportunity to choose electives called Exploratory Courses to complement their core courses.
+In educating the whole child, these courses help guide the students in being creative, taking risks, working collaboratively, and developing personal passions.
 These electives have included podcasting, board game creation, outdoor survival skills, and debate.
-Middle schoolers also participate in a Fine Arts period during which they can choose between orchestra, band, choir, theater, and set design.
+Middle schoolers also participate in a Fine Arts period during which they can choose between orchestra, band, theater, and set design.
 Additionally, the school athletic program offers soccer, volleyball, and basketball.
 As a result of their diversity of experiences, MAK students have the opportunity to become well-rounded individuals.